-It's been five years now since Taylor's accident.
+It's been six years now since Taylor's accident.
 He was celebrating his 19th birthday with several friends while camping at the “Cinders” near Flagstaff Arizona, took his quad for a ride, and in the darkness veered off the gravel road and struck a tree.

 Taylor sustained many serious injuries to his chest and head including skull fractures, facial fractures, broken ribs and punctured lungs.
 He was helicoptered via Life Flight to Flagstaff Medical Center where he spent two weeks in Trauma ICU.